parfittchris/newsCenterAPI/README.md

 ## Background and Overview
 This app serves as the backend api for my News Center app (https://github.com/parfittchris/newscenter_app).
 It was built in Flask with the webscraping itself done using Scrapy.
+Note: This is Version 2 of this app, rebuilt to use Scrapy.
+The original version using Selenium to scrape is located here: https://github.com/parfittchris/newsCenterBackend.

 ## Features